Skip to content

 You need as long as possible for your money to grow to get you through multiple decades of retirement.
 Studies have shown that withdrawing funds in a bear market in early retirement can permanently reduce your principal.
 It can also impact the amount your investments grow.
 Liquidating assets when the portfolio is at a lower asset value due to a negative market means the smaller portfolio then has a more difficult time recovering.

-With the current volatile market environment, it’s even more important to consider retirement planning to mitigate this risk.
+With the current volatile market environment, it’s even more important to consider planning your retirement to mitigate this risk.
 Strategies can include asset allocation, time-bucketing retirement investments, and paying attention to the maturities of your bond investments to reduce interest rate risk.

 Should You Rethink Your Retirement Housing Plan?